 St. Raphael's Guild Care Team

 By longstanding tradition, the Archangel Raphael is understood to have great powers of healing for those who are sick or in distress.
-Our St. Raphael's Guild Care Team allows participants to participate in that healing ministry and fulfill Christ’s commandment to love our neighbors by offering care to those in our church family who need it.
-Our care can include delivery of home-cooked frozen meals to be heated up, or transportation to doctors’ offices or for grocery shopping, or simply visits to those who are housebound alone.
+Our St. Raphael's Guild Care Team allows us participate in that healing ministry and fulfill Christ’s commandment to love our neighbors by caring for those in our church family who need it.
+Our care can include delivery of home-cooked fresh or frozen meals to be heated up, transportation to doctors’ offices or for grocery shopping, or by visiting those who are alone and housebound.
 For additional information about how you can help the St. Raphael’s Guild or to request the Guild's assistance, please contact: Debi Smith 405-306-3450 (firstname.lastname@example.org) Jocelyn Pedersen 405-823-7674 (email@example.com) Church office: 405-321-8951 (firstname.lastname@example.org)

 The Prayer Team is a ministry that has been active at St. Michael's for many years.
 Members dedicate themselves to daily intercessory prayer for those in need of this spiritual support.
 Prayer requests may be made by members of the congregation on behalf of themselves, other church members, family, friends, or people outside St. Michael's congregation.
 In addition to prayers for physical, mental or spiritual needs, the Team offers up prayers of thanksgiving for blessings and healings received.
 We believe this ministry strengthens the spiritual life of the parish and provides a resource of caring support for people in times of need, as well as joy and thanksgiving.